Improvements to Demo II Under Way

 Over the next week or so, professional trail builder and Wissahickon trail veteran Steve Thomas of Terra Firma Trails will be working with volunteers to improve Demo II.
 Specifically, they will reduce the width of widened areas of the trail and add several features: more chokes, drains, and small ramps or other less abrupt lines, which may be adjacent to terraces.
 In addition, some existing drains will be improved.
 The result is intended to be a trail segment of similar character, but narrower, with greater long-term stability and more options for users who wish to traverse the segment easily.
 Those of you who enjoy the current challenges of this segment of the trail may rest assured that most of those challenges will remain with little alteration.

 Please be aware of the construction activity on the white trail north of Rex Avenue and proceed with caution.
 For your own safety and the safety of trail workers, do not attempt to walk, run, or ride past any operating machinery until the operator acknowledges you and signals for you to proceed.
-Please leash your dogs when walking through the construction area.

 by David Dannenberg, FOW Board Member and Crew Leader